SÃO LOURENÇO BARROCAL–A RENOVATED FARMSTEAD IN ALENTEJO PORTUGAL

 one thousand year old olive tree

-Even the trees are old around here, one is over a thousand years old.
+Even the trees are old around here, this one is over a thousand years old.

 Dining at São Lourenço do Barrocal